Ownership confusion

 When nobody is clearly accountable for registrar, DNS or recovery access, even small changes become messy quickly.

-Check availability first, then continue securely through our registrar.
-The public trust snapshot runs a quick check for spoofing exposure, DNS visibility and continuity clues — no account needed.
+Run a quick check for spoofing exposure, DNS visibility and continuity signals - no account needed.

 Start here

-Availability is checked on-page.
-For taken domains, we surface transfer and renewal readiness before you continue to the registrar.
+For any currently registered domains, we surface transfer and renewal readiness (if available).

 1